-Rule 5.2 - Judging Panel
+Rule 4.2 - Judging Panel

-- A. The judging panel will typically consist of three to four people (a presider and several scoring attorneys).
+A. The judging panel will typically consist of three to four people (a presider and several scoring attorneys).
 In some cases, beyond the Mock Trial staff's control, a scoring panel may consist of one presider and one scoring attorney.
-In that situation the presider will be required to both preside and score the trial. - B. The scoring panel may consist of people with substantial Mock Trial coaching/scoring experience, law students, paralegals, or attorneys.
+In that situation, the presider will be required to both preside and score the trial.

+- B. The scoring panel may consist of people with substantial Mock Trial coaching/scoring experience, law students, paralegals, attorneys or judges.
 There will be at least one attorney on each scoring panel.
-The presider shall be either an attorney or judge. - C. Subject to the discretion of the county coordinator, attorney and teacher coaches cannot serve as scoring attorneys or presiders if their team is still active in the tournament.
+The presider shall be either an attorney or a judge. - C. Subject to the discretion of the county coordinator, attorney and teacher coaches cannot serve as scoring attorneys or presiders if their team is still active in the tournament.

-Rule 5.3 - Evaluation
+Rule 4.3 - Point Scale